Elkay44/skymirror_website_clone/skymirror/business-plan-docs/docs/contracts/nda-template.md

 **(For Internal Use)**

-I, [NAME], acknowledge that during my engagement with SkyMirror Kft., I may have access to Confidential Information.
+I, [NAME], acknowledge that during my engagement with Skymirror Kft., I may have access to Confidential Information.

 ### I AGREE TO: